This article was first published in August 2018 and updated in June 2020.

-Like the Philippines, Indonesia is an archipelago made of over 17,000 islands so there are a lot of beaches, some of which are easily considered the most beautiful beaches in Southeast Asia by many.
+Like the Philippines, Indonesia is an archipelago made of over 17,000 islands so it’s not hard to find the best beaches in Indonesia at just about every turn.
+In fact some of the beaches in this list are easily considered the most beautiful beaches in Southeast Asia by many.

 However, some of the best beaches in Indonesia are usually hard to get to and remote, which is both a blessing and a curse.
 As a result, even though I have traveled extensively across the region and the country, I have not had the chance to visit most of the Indonesian beaches on this list.